-Creeping Charlie is an invasive perennial.
+Creeping Charlie, or Ground Ivy, is an invasive perennial.
 Stems: It grows from a creeping stem, (square stem like most mints) which rises up from 1 to 16 inches, but is usually prostrate with the flowering parts erect to show off its blue-purple 5 part flowers.
 The stem branches frequently and it can set roots near the axils of the leaves which allows the plant to form dense groupings.

 Leaves are green to greenish-purple, opposite, long-stalked, round to kidney shape, with rounded coarse teeth (crenate) and a quite noticeable palmate vein structure.
 The underside of the leaf is dotted with glands.
 Both the upper leaf surface and the calyx of the flower are covered with fine fuzzy hair.
 Leaves are subject to attach by a leaf gall, Rondaniola bursaria.
 See photo below.

 Flowers: The inflorescence usually has 3 short-stalked flowers, 1/3 to 3/4 inch long, in loose whorls from the leaf axils.
 Flowers are tubular with a narrow corolla that flares outward creating an upper lobe which is notched, a large lower lobe and 2 smaller side lobes.
 The corolla tube is 2 to 3 times as long as the green hairy calyx.
 There are 4 stamens, 2 short and 2 long, a single pistil and a divided style.
 The throat of the flower has fuzzy hairs.